Page loading ... Please wait.

 Printer Friendly Page

-Preheat oven to 400 degrees F (200 degrees C) and place rack in middle of oven.
-Stack two baking sheets together and line the top baking sheet with parchment paper.
-(This prevents the bottoms of the scones from over browning during baking.)
+Coffeehouse Scones: Preheat oven to 400 degrees F (200 degrees C) and place oven rack in middle of oven.
+Line a baking sheet with parchment paper.

 In a large bowl, whisk together the flour, sugar, baking powder, baking soda and salt.
 Cut the butter into small pieces and blend into the flour mixture with a pastry blender or two knives.
 The mixture should look like coarse crumbs.
-Add the buttermilk to the flour mixture and stir just until the dough comes together.
-Do not over mix the dough.
+Add the buttermilk and vanilla extract to the flour mixture and stir just until the dough comes together.
+Do not over mix.

 1/4 cup (50 grams) granulated white sugar